zolotarovgl/GeneExt/README.md

 !['header'](./img/top.png)
 # GeneExt - Gene extension for improved single-cell RNA-seq data counting

-# TODOs:
-- [x] coverage filtering for the peaks
-  - how to filter the peaks? - so far, by coverage
-- [x] solve the problem with non-unique orphan peak naming
-- [x] proper input/output parsing
-- [x] peak coverage distributions check
-   - results are not clear
-- [x] add man orphan peaks
-- [x] add description of the output files
-- [x] default max size - gene median length
-- [x] speedup coverage computation?
-- [x] .bam file subsampling to a manageable amount of reads
-- [x] verbosity 1: simple output; verbosity 2 : a lot of output
-- [x] filering based on the GENE-OVERLAPPING GENES!
-- [x] filtering by the mean coverage
-- [x] Add reporting:
-  - [x] distance from the closest peaks
-- [x] update the function guessing the extension
-- [x] remove big temporary if `--clean` is set
-- [ ] __input gff -> output gtf__
-- [ ] fix report path error when called outside of the directory
-- [ ] `helper.add_orphan` should be split into getting the orphan peaks and adding them to allow for peak merging
-- [ ] add log file
-- [ ] __check extension modes__
-- [ ] __check performance__
-- [ ] skip peak filtering if not required
-- [ ] add peak filtering manual
-- [ ] try out `gffread` standardized output files, make sure it's comptabible (can be accepted by genext)
-- [ ] add post-extension orphan peak filtering?
-- [ ] make sure cellranger accepts the file with orphan peaks
-- [ ] to output `crgtf` files for bed inputs
-- [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
-- [ ] estimated intergenic mapping proportion? - count the reads with pysam
-- [ ] orphan peak linkage:
-  - [ ] simple distance merging
-  - [ ] splice junctions if a splice junctions file is provided

 # Table of Contents
 1. [Installation](#installation)
 2. [Manual](#Manual)